Mathics3/mathics-development-guide/docs/extending/code-overview/apply-eval-format.rst

 to query the environment outside of what was passed inside the ``graph_circle`` expression, but it also allows the fomatting to call back Mathics to perform additional calculations.
-For example, it is concievable that a particular formatter might want to know on what plain a particular polygon lies on, and Mathics might be able to get the answer to that.
+For example, it is conceivable that a particular formatter might want to know on what plain a particular polygon lies on, and Mathics might be able to get the answer to that.